Community-based Learning Resources for Faculty and Staff

 Community Engagement Faculty Fellowship Fund

 The Community Engagement Faculty Fellowship Fund is possible thanks to a generous donation to Harvey Mudd College to support faculty in the development of community engagement courses, projects, or co-curricular experiences.
-Each summer, up to two faculty members will be supported with a stipend for curriculum or program development related to community engagement.
-The selected faculty fellows will be expected to deliver the first offering of their proposed CE course or program within 2 academic years.
+Each year, up to two faculty members may receive a stipend for curriculum or program development related to community engagement.
+The selected faculty fellows will be expected to deliver the first offering of their proposed CE course or program by the following academic year.

 For those interested in applying or interested in learning more, please complete the Community Engagement Faculty Fellowship Fund interest form.